eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 ## 2.3 Parser layer

+A parser has exactly three responsibilities — **normalization**, **validation** and **resolution** — and it MUST own all three, in that order, for the data it accepts.

+**Scope and purity**

+- A parser MUST parse all data entering the application from outside its own database: both requests received on our API endpoints and responses received from calls the application makes to other services.
+Data read from our own database is trusted and MUST NOT require parsing.
+- A parser MUST be free of side effects other than database reads; it MUST NOT write.
+- A parser MUST be annotated `@Transactional(readOnly = true)` when a single parse issues more than one database query. *(Current gap: several parsers do multiple reads without this annotation.)*

+**Normalization**

-- A parser MUST own all three of normalization, validation and resolution for the data it accepts.
-No other layer MAY normalize an inbound value: not the controller, not the application service, not a mapper, and not a caller preparing input for a parser.
-- Normalization MUST happen once, in the parser that owns the value — for a shared reference, that is the resolving parser every path funnels through, not each of its callers.
+- No other layer MAY normalize an inbound value: not the controller, not the application service, not a mapper, and not a caller preparing input for a parser.
+Normalization MUST happen once, in the parser that owns the value — for a shared reference, that is the resolving parser every path funnels through, not each of its callers.
 A value that reaches a `…Parsed` MUST already be canonical.
-- A parser SHOULD normalize the inbound value rather than make its lookup tolerant.
-Matching a stored value loosely (a case-insensitive or otherwise widened query) hides the canonical form and gives up an exact indexed lookup; normalizing the input keeps both.
+- A parser SHOULD normalize the inbound value rather than widen its lookup.
+Matching a stored value loosely (a case-insensitive or otherwise tolerant query) hides the canonical form and gives up an exact indexed lookup; normalizing the input keeps both.

-- An error a parser reports SHOULD quote the value as the caller sent it, not its normalized form, so the client recognises its own input.
-- A parser MUST validate all data entering the application from outside its own database — both requests received on our API endpoints and responses received from calls the application makes to other services.
-Data read from our own database is trusted and MUST NOT require parser validation.
-- A parser MUST be free of side effects other than database reads; it MUST NOT write.
+**Validation**

+- A parser MUST accumulate errors, reporting every problem for an entry rather than failing on the first.
 - A parser MUST return every rejection it decides as a `ParseResult` failure and MUST NOT throw to signal one — not even where the operation reports a single outcome and the endpoint answers with an HTTP error.
 Translating a failure into the client-facing error is the application layer's job, through an outbound error mapper (see [2.7](#27-errors)).
 This governs validation outcomes only; a genuinely exceptional failure, such as a broken database read, is unaffected.
+- An error a parser reports SHOULD quote the value as the caller sent it, not its normalized form, so the client recognises its own input.
 - A parser that can reject nothing MAY return its `…Parsed` value directly instead of a `ParseResult`.
 Normalizing search criteria is the typical case: an unknown or malformed filter value simply matches nothing, so there is no verdict to report.
 As soon as one input can be rejected, the parser MUST return a `ParseResult`.

-- A parser MUST accumulate errors, reporting every problem for an entry rather than failing on the first.
-- A parser MUST honour the positional contract: the output list has the same size and order as the input, and the i-th result is the verdict for the i-th request.
-- A parser MUST be annotated `@Transactional(readOnly = true)` when a single parse issues more than one database query. *(Current gap: several parsers do multiple reads without this annotation.)*
+**Resolution**

 - A parser SHOULD resolve the references it validates to the entities they name, rather than passing the identifier on for a later layer to look up.
-- A parser SHOULD be decomposed into single-responsibility parsers (content validation, reference/BPN resolution, cross-cutting checks) composed with the `ParseResult` combinators, rather than written as one monolith.
-- A parser SHOULD fetch metadata once per batch, not once per entry.
+- A resolving parser MUST NOT offer optional resolution: A parser always reports a missing referenced object as a parse error.
+Where a reference is optional, the *caller* handles that.

 ## 2.4 Operation layer